Does YouTube Playlist Count Views? A ThoroUgh exploration into the Mechanics of the Algorithm

 Yes!
 The more time people spend watching your playlists, the better it is for your channel’s analytics.

-2. Can I rank higher in search by employing playlists?
+2. Can I rank higher in search by using playlists?

-Playlists can appear in search results, but your individual videos still need strong ORGANIC DISCOVERY to rank well.
+Playlists can appear in search results, but your individual videos still need strong SEO to rank well.

 3. Do playlist views count as individual video views?